hurrialice/cs109/index.md

 ## Project Statement

-Our goal in this project is:
+### Mission

+1. To find the optimal model-based investiment strategy and sigificant factors leveraging our strategy

+2. In terms of ethical implications, we assessed whether this potential difference in acceptance rates across regions could be fully explained by the successful return rate from Lending Club records.

+### Goal

-- to predict the probability that a loan will be fully returned plus interest rate by the end of the due date when the loan just be proved by lending company
+- Predict the probability that a loan will be fully returned plus interest rate by the end of the due date when the loan just be proved by lending company

-- use the probilities from (1) to calculate Return on Investment (ROI), where ROI is a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
+- Use the probilities from (1) to calculate Return on Investment (ROI), where ROI is a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
 ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost.

-- compare predicted ROI with true ROI to see the benefit of our model (profit)
+- Compare predicted ROI with true ROI to see the benefit of our model (profit)

 - use rejected loan data and accepted loan data to find discrimination among states